 - Long Put + Short Call = Short Future (same strike price and expiration)

-These types of positions are synthetic positions created from combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.
+These types of positions are synthetic positions created by combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.

 Options are amazing instruments.
 Understanding options and put-call parity will enhance your market knowledge and open new doors of profitability and risk management for all of your investment and trading activities.